-We do not currently have a formal policy on board interlocks, but it is something that our corporate governance and compensation considers when it is evaluating and recommending candidates to be nominated for election or appointment to the board.
+We do not currently have a formal policy on board interlocks, but it is something that our corporate governance and compensation committee considers when it is evaluating and recommending candidates to be nominated for election or appointment to the board.
 A board interlock occurs when two directors also serve together on the board of another reporting issuer.
 As of the date of this information circular - proxy statement, there are no such board interlocks among our current directors and our proposed new director.

-Director Names of Other Issuers
+Director Nominee Names of Other Issuers

 Mary-Jo E. Case N/A

-Heather J. Culbert N/A

 Grant B. Fagerheim N/A

-Gregory S. Fletcher Calfrac Well Services Ltd. and Peyto Exploration & Development Corp.

-Daryl H. Gilbert Falcon Oil & Gas Ltd., Leucrotta Exploration Inc. and Surge Energy Inc.
+Daryl H. Gilbert Surge Energy Inc.

 Chandra A. Henry Headwater Exploration Inc.

+Vineeta Maguire N/A

 Glenn A. McNamara Parex Resources Inc.

 Stephen C. Nikiforuk InPlay Oil Corp.

 Kenneth S. Stickland N/A

-Bradley J. Wall Dye & Durham Limited, Maxim Power Corp. and NexGen Energy Ltd.
+Bradley J. Wall Helium Evolution Incorporated, Maxim Power Corp. and NexGen Energy Ltd.

 Grant A. Zawalsky NuVista Energy Ltd. and PrairieSky Royalty Ltd.